 The effective potential $V_{eff}$ is given by

-Because of the interplay of two terms self-interaction potential $V_E$ and conformal coupling to the matter, the effective potential posseses the global minimum.
-By solving the dynamical equation \eqref{fepsi}, one can find that the scalar field $\psi$ is frozen at the potential minimum with very small magnitude and its mass is very high.
-Thus, its contribution to the outside field is negligible except for a thin shell regime near the surface of the object.
+Because of the interplay of two terms self-interaction potential $V_E$ and conformal coupling to the matter, the effective potential possesses the global minimum.
+By solving the dynamical equation \eqref{fepsi}, one can find that the scalar field $\psi$ is frozen at the potential minimum with a very small magnitude and its mass is very high.
+Thus, its contribution to the field outside is negligible except for a thin shell regime near the surface of the object.
 The thin-shell condition is given by

 Where, $\Phi_c$ is the gravitational potential on the surface of the test body (Sun/Earth) and $\delta\tilde{r}_c$ is the thickness of the thin shell.
 Here, $\psi_{out}$ and $\psi_{in}$ are value of the field at the minima of $V_{eff}$ outside and inside the body respectively.
 If $\psi_{in}<<\psi_{out}$ the the thin-shell condition written in Eq.\eqref{thinshellcond} can be reduced to